-This link wraps the convolution_2d() function and holds the filter weight and bias vector as parameters.
+This link wraps the convolution\2d() function and holds the filter weight and bias vector as parameters.

 The output of this function can be non-deterministic when it uses cuDNN.
-If chainer.configuration. config.deterministic is True and cuDNN version is \geq v3, it forces cuDNN to use a deterministic algorithm.
+If chainer.configuration. config.deterministic is True and cuDNN version is >= v3, it forces cuDNN to use a deterministic algorithm.

 Convolution links can use a feature of cuDNN called autotuning, which selects the most efficient CNN algorithm for images of fixed-size, can provide a significant performance boost for fixed neural nets.
-To enable, set chainer.using_config('autotune', True)
+To enable, set chainer.using\config('autotune', True)

 Warning: deterministic argument is not supported anymore since v2.
-Instead, use chainer. using_config('cudnn_deterministic', value (value is either True or False).
-See chainer.using_config().
+Instead, use chainer. using\config('cudnn\deterministic', value (value is either True or False).
+See chainer.using\config().

-- in_channels (int or None) Number of channels of input arrays.
-If None, parameter initialization will be deferred until the first forward data pass at which time the size will be determined. - out_channels (int) Number of channels of output arrays. - ksize (int or pair of ints) Size of filters (a.k.a. kernels). ksize=k and ksize=(k, k) are equivalent. - stride (int or pair of ints) Stride of filter applications. stride=s and stride=(s, s) are equivalent. - pad (int or pair of ints) Spatial padding width for input arrays. pad=p and pad=(p, p) are equivalent. - nobias (bool) If True, then this link does not use the bias term. - initialW (initializer) Initializer to initialize the weight.
-When it is numpy.ndarray, its ndim should be 4. - initial_bias (initializer) Initializer to initialize the bias.
+- in\channels (int or None) Number of channels of input arrays.
+If None, parameter initialization will be deferred until the first forward data pass at which time the size will be determined. - out\channels (int) Number of channels of output arrays. - ksize (int or pair of ints) Size of filters (a.k.a. kernels). ksize=k and ksize=(k, k) are equivalent. - stride (int or pair of ints) Stride of filter applications. stride=s and stride=(s, s) are equivalent. - pad (int or pair of ints) Spatial padding width for input arrays. pad=p and pad=(p, p) are equivalent. - nobias (bool) If True, then this link does not use the bias term.

+- initialW (initializer) Initializer to initialize the weight.
+When it is numpy.ndarray, its ndim should be 4. - initial\bias (initializer) Initializer to initialize the bias.
 If None, the bias will be initialized to zero.
-When it is numpy.ndarray, its ndim should be 1. - dilate (int or pair of ints) Dilation factor of filter applications. dilate=d and dilate=(d, d) are equivalent. - groups (int) The number of groups to use grouped convolution.
-The default is one, where grouped convolution is not used.
+When it is numpy.ndarray, its ndim should be 1. - dilate (int or pair of ints) Dilation factor of filter applications. dilate=d and dilate=(d, d) are equivalent. - groups (int) Number of groups of channels.
+If the number is greater than 1, input tensor W is divided into some blocks by this value channel-wise.
+For each tensor blocks, convolution operation will be executed independently.
+Input channel size in\channels and output channel size out\channels must be exactly divisible by this value.

-See chainer.functions.convolution_2d() for the definition of two-dimensional convolution.
+See chainer.functions.convolution\2d() for the definition of two-dimensional convolution.